West Lincoln Council Chambers

 The Township of West Lincoln has three Standing Committees of Council that find ways to address issues in our community:

-The Administration/Finance/Fire Committee includes all Members of Council, the Mayor and six Councillors.
+The Corporate Services Committee includes all Members of Council, the Mayor and six Councillors.
 A chair and vice chair are selected for the Committee.
-The Corporate Services, Finance and Fire Departments report to Council through this Committee.
+The IT and Corporate Services report to Council through this Committee.

 • Canine control